ember-learn/ember-blog/source/2020-01-27-the-ember-times-issue-132.md

 Be kind,

-Anne-Greeth van Herwijnen, the crowd and the Learning Team
+Anne-Greeth van Herwijnen, Jessica Jordan, the crowd and the Learning Team